What is Orientation and Mobility Training?

 What is the Situation in South Africa?

-The majority of blind people in the country do not have access to any orientation and mobility training.
+There are over one million blind and partially sighted people in South Africa.
+The majority of these blind people do not have any access to any orientation and mobility training.
 The main reason for this is the serious shortage of qualified O&M trainers.
+There are about 50 professional practitioners working in South Africa.
+If you consider that one practitioner can train about 50 people in one year, it is clear that the need is desperate.

-In addition to this most of the 23 schools for the blind in the country do not have Orientation and Mobility trainers.
+In addition, only 5 of the 23 schools for the blind have Orientation and Mobility trainers on staff.

-What is the South African Mobility for the Blind Trust (SAMBT)?
+Who is South African Mobility for the Blind Trust (SAMBT)?

-SAMBT has trained 4,500 blind and partially sighted people since inception in 1998.
+SAMBT has trained nearly 5,000 blind and partially sighted people since inception in 1998.

-We have an outreach approach, running programmes in areas that are under-served or not served at all.
+We have a radical outreach approach, running programmes in areas that are under-served or not served at all.

 We think of ourselves a bit like O&M without borders.
 Apart from our community based programmes which are implemented in rural areas and townships, we also train at schools for the blind and at Colleges that specifically cater for blind students.

-We run 16 – 20 training programmes a year, training about 12 blind people per programme.
-O&M trainers are deployed at local level for a period of three months to work intensively on a one on one basis with trainees.
+We run about 20 training programmes a year, training about 12 blind people per programme.
+Our O&M trainers are deployed at local level for a period of three months to work intensively on a one on one basis with trainees.
 Trainers live in the communities where they are conducting training.

 SAMBT includes families and caregivers of blind trainees in its programmes and they are encouraged to support the blind person in the learning and continued use of their independence skills.
 The benefit for the family is that they are freed from having to provide the extra care for their blind family member.